bijou/bijou-api/README.md

 Downloaders accept metadata about a particular entry provided by an indexer plugin.
 Downloaders will also provide reports about the entries they are currently downloading.

+### Informants
+Informants are used to gather metadata about the "types" specified above.

 ## Requirements